-At each VA medical center nationwide, a Women Veterans program manager is designated to advise and advocate for women Veterans.
+Currently, there are 1.9 million living women Veterans, who make up 9.4 percent of the total Veteran population.
+At each VA medical center nationwide, a women Veterans program manager is designated to advise and advocate for women Veterans.
 These program managers help coordinate services for eligible women for both primary and specialized care.

-Gender-specific primary care programs include cervical cancer and breast cancer screening, birth control, prescription counseling, human papillomavirus vaccine, and menopausal support such as hormone replacement therapy.
+Sex-specific primary care programs include cervical cancer and breast cancer screening, birth control, prescription counseling, human papillomavirus vaccine, and menopausal support such as hormone replacement therapy.

 Special services are available to women who have experienced military sexual trauma (MST).
 VA provides free, confidential counseling and treatment for mental and physical health conditions related to MST.